RobertAhlin/rpg-p3/README.md

 - Option to go for different storylines.
 - Feature to be able to answer the riddles.
 - Different event can upgrade the character stats.
-- Create a garphic interface.
+- Create a graphic interface.

 ## <a id="testing"></a>Testing

 Through the developing of the game I made sure I had something to run in the console.
 So whenever I made something I tested it.
 So continuesly testing the game has been important.

-I started to stuggle a bit with updating cells in google sheet.
+I started to struggle a bit with updating cells in google sheet.
 I wanted the cells to update with one row of data:<br>
      ```character_data = [player_name, char_name, char_str, char_sta, char_cha] ```<br>
      ```player_sheet.update("A2:E2", [character_data]) ```